-As described in Note 1 to the consolidated financial statements, the Company's consolidated inventory balance is stated at lower of cost or net realizable value.
-The valuation of inventories is adjusted by the Company when conditions indicate a decline in value due to obsolescence and is adjusted based on estimates for inventory levels in excess of forecasted demand for each specific product.
+As described in Note 1 to the consolidated financial statements, the Company's consolidated inventories balance is stated at the lower of cost or net realizable value.
+The valuation of inventories is adjusted by the Company when conditions indicate a decline in value due to obsolescence or inventory levels are in excess of forecasted customer demand for each specific product.

-We identified the valuation of inventories as a critical audit matter due to the significant judgments and estimates required by management.
-Determining whether a decline in value has occurred requires significant judgments related to: (i) future demand for excess units on hand based on historical sales and expected future orders, and (ii) obsolescence of certain products based on changes in technology and demand.
-Auditing these judgments was especially challenging and involved subjective auditor judgment due to the nature and extent of audit effort required to address these matters.
+We identified the valuation of inventories associated with excess or obsolete attributes for certain products as a critical audit matter.
+Determining whether an adjustment for excess and obsolete inventory is necessary requires significant judgments related to forecasted customer demand for excess and obsolete units on hand based on historical sales and expected future orders.
+Auditing these elements involved especially challenging and subjective auditor judgments due to the nature and extent of audit procedures performed.